-There isn’t even a remote mountain top nearby on which to plant an observatory.
-Of course, in the 16th and 17th centuries, when most of the important astronomical work was carried out, there wasn’t much in the way of light pollution to dim celestial objects – except perhaps for the occasional citywide conflagration (but I digress).
+There isn’t even a remote mountain nearby on which to plant an observatory.
+Of course, in the 16th and 17th centuries, when most of the important astronomical work was carried out, there wasn’t much in the way of light pollution to dim celestial objects – except perhaps for the occasional citywide fire (but I digress).

 Two of the most important astronomers to live here were the Danish observer and theoretician Tycho Brahe (1546-1601) and his understudy and successor, Johannes Kepler (1571-1630).
-They were a highly dysfunctional duo whose skill sets, nevertheless, overlapped in way that would change the course of astronomy forever.
+They were a highly dysfunctional duo whose skill sets, nevertheless, overlapped in ways that would change the course of astronomy forever.

-First off, my apologies to any Danish readers out there who might feel -- justifiably – that Tycho Brahe is part of their patrimony, and not Prague’s.
+First off, my apologies to Danish readers out there who might feel -- justifiably – that Tycho Brahe is part of their patrimony, and not Prague’s.
 Tycho worked as an observer and star-charter for decades in the late-16th century for the Danish crown, which at the time was eager to show the world that Denmark wasn’t just a warrior kingdom but had some scholarly Renaissance ambitions of its own.

 Kepler would eventually debunk all of this in due course, but I don’t want to get ahead of myself here.

-Tycho was large in life, but maybe even larger in death.
+Tycho was large in life but maybe even larger in death.
 He died suddenly in 1601 of a burst bladder after having attended an imperial banquet (he was apparently too respectful of the emperor to leave the room in order to relieve himself).

-(To get a flavor for all the intrigue surrounding Tycho's death, check out this older New York Times story.)
+(To get a flavor for all the intrigue surrounding Tycho's death, check out this New York Times story.)

 The relationship between a bawdy Dane like Tycho and the more abstemious German (and Lutheran) Kepler was naturally fraught.
 Despite their differences, though, Tycho saw in Kepler a younger man who could preserve and extend the Dane’s legacy.
-Tycho, on his deathbed, apparently asked Kepler to dedicate the rest of his life to proving Tycho’s elaborate geo-heliocentrist theory so that the Dane "would not have died in vain."
+Tycho, on his deathbed, apparently asked Kepler to dedicate his life to proving Tycho’s elaborate geo-heliocentrist theory so that the Dane "would not have died in vain."

-In an irony perhaps of astronomic proportions, Tycho’s meticulous data would lead Kepler eventually to dismantle geo-heliocentrism entirely and relegate it to the dustbin of history.
+In an irony perhaps of astronomic proportions, however, Tycho’s meticulous data would lead Kepler eventually to dismantle geo-heliocentrism entirely and relegate it to the dustbin of history.